Site menu:

 vignette("BetaBinomial", package = "cNORM")

 cNORM is licensed under GNU Affero General Public License v3 (AGPL-3.0).
 This means that copyrighted parts of cNORM may only be used free of charge in commercial and non-commercial projects that run under this same license, retain the copyright notice, provide their source code and correctly cite cNORM.
-Copyright protection includes, for example, the reproduction and distribution of source code or parts of the source code of cNORM or of graphics created with cNORM.
+Copyright protection includes the reproduction and distribution of source code or parts of the source code of cNORM.
 The integration of the package into a server environment in order to access the functionality of the software (e.g. for online delivery of norm scores) is also subject to this license.
-However, a regression function determined with cNORM is not subject to copyright protection and may be used freely for commercial or non-commercial projects.
+However, regression functions, norm tables or graphics produced with cNORM are not subject to copyright protection and may be used freely for commercial or non-commercial projects.
 If you want to apply cNORM in a way that is not compatible with the terms of the AGPL 3.0 license, please do not hesitate to contact us to negotiate individual conditions.

 If you want to use cNORM for scientific publications, we would also ask you to quote the source.